jamesshore/ergotest/docs/test_api.md

 * fn({ getConfig }) => void | Promise\<void\>

 `fn()` is provided with an object parameter containing the [getConfig()](#getconfig) function.
 Use this parameter to get configuration data provided to the test from your automation.

+### ItOptions

+* { timeout: number }

+Use this `timeout` option to change the timeout for this test.
+The default value is two seconds, if not configured otherwise by your automation.

 [Back to top](#test-api)